Best Booking Software With Payment for Service Businesses in 2026

 Calendly pricing table for Standard, Teams, and Enterprise scheduling plans

-• Free plan available with basic scheduling
+• Free plan is available with basic scheduling, good for testing

 • Higher tiers unlock team features, integrations, and workflows